 Ms. Harley keeps a full private violin studio and presents two studio recitals every year.
 She is also a proud member of the Suzuki Association of the Americas.
 When she is not busy teaching, coaching, or performing, Ms. Harley enjoys spending time at home with her beloved pets.

-This is Ms. Harley's second season as a JYO coach.
+This is Ms. Harley's third season as a JYO coach.

 Viara Stefanova - Viola